 Sicily’s debt was 5.3 billion euros at the end of 2011, according to Bloomberg.

 The combined debt of Italy’s various tiers of local government accounts for a relatively manageable 5.7 percent of the country’s total of 1.96 trillion euros. but regions and cities are under considerable budgetary pressure as the central government cuts subsidies to balance its own accounts.

 “I think Italy’s central government will have to do what the euro zone is doing for Greece or other troubled member countries – ie, get them into a ‘program’, decide if the debt should be restructured and provide financing,” commented Riccardo Barbieri, economist at Mizuho International.

 “This would not change the general government debt situation, but it would affect the composition of its funding.”

-Regional government spending and debt in Spain has become a key battleground in Madrid’s attempts to meet its budget deficit reduction goals agreed with Brussels.
+Regional government spending and has become a key battleground in Madrid’s attempts to meet its budget deficit reduction goals agreed with Brussels.

 Sicily has long been identified as one of the most poorly managed of Italy’s regions, with the public sector accounting for the bulk of the island’s economy and jobs.
 Commentators call it “Italy’s Greece”.

 Its precarious financial situation – with a deficit of nearly 4 billion euros last year – has been exacerbated by a political crisis as well as its special status as an autonomous region, which could complicate intervention by Rome.